DarthKipsu/RPS-robot/README.md

 $ chmod +x MachineLearning/mocks/mrpc_ai.py
 ```

+To use the small starting database provided for the hand sign images, unzip hand_sign_starting_data.tar.gz in the RPCRunner folder.
+You can create more data by playing the game or by running Labeler.java which is designed for adding pictures to the database without playing.

 Then make sure you have a webcam connected and run the program with [Gradle](http://gradle.org/) wrapper from **RPCRunner** folder:

 ```markdown
 $ ./gradlew run
 ```

-The orginal data set for hand sign recognition images is not yet available, but I will do it once I have collected more images. :) In the mean while you can create your own dataset by simply playing the game.
-You should start by creating at least one of each hand sign by running Labeler.java from data packet.

 ### Installation with robotic hand